mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 protocols.
 Typically, the Finite State Machine and the syntax of the messages are described in a single or a series of documents that are heavily discussed within IETF working groups before reaching a consensus and getting a final specification.
-The ongoing work on the finalisation of the first version of the QUIC specification is a recent example of such efforts
+The ongoing work on the finalization of the first version of the QUIC specification is a recent example of such efforts
 {{I-D.ietf-quic-transport}}.